Oppurtunities For Palm Oil In Turkey’s Horeca Sector

 Oppurtunities in HORECA

-YEARS NUMBER OF TOURİSTS TOURISM INCOME
+YEAR NUMBER OF TOURISTS TOURISM INCOME

 Source: TUIK